-Each Head of Agency will ensure that the agency maintains an appropriate Gift Register in electronic or hard copy form to record declarations by employees and officers for the purpose of this policy.
+DPAC's Ministerial and Executive Services will maintain DPAC's internal Gift Register in CM to record declarations by employees and officers for the purpose of this Policy.

-Agency and employee/officer compliance with this policy is to be included in the agency's annual Audit and Risk management processes, with findings to be reviewed by the agency Executive on an annual basis.
+Agency and employee/officer compliance with this Policy will be included in DPAC's annual Audit and Risk management processes, with findings to be reviewed by the Executive Committee on an annual basis.

-All declarations of gifts, benefits or hospitality to the value of \$100 or greater, or a declaration of token mementos and modest refreshments (reaching the annual threshold of \$100 from a single supplier that have been recorded in the agency's Gift Register in a financial year) must be published in the Agency's Annual Report for that financial year, or on the Agency's website within four months of the end of that financial year.
+All declarations of gifts, benefits or hospitality, or a declaration of token mementos and modest refreshments (reaching the annual threshold of \$100 from a single supplier that have been recorded in the agency's Gift Register in a financial year) will be published monthly on DPAC's website and in DPAC's Annual Report for that financial year and on DPAC's website within four months of the end of that financial year.